 - 1. Please wait patiently for check-in to start upon arrival.
-Your first point of contact will be a Greeter- a camp staff person to greet you.
+Your first point of contact will be a camp staff person to greet you.
 They will hand you a map to your cabin and info on Bunk1 (we'll share more later in this document). - 2.
 All forms must be completed and uploaded to your online account BEFORE arriving at camp.
 If you have any outstanding forms, those will be attached to your map.
 You must fill these out first. - 3.
 Drive to the cabin area and park in the designated parking area by your camper's cabin. - 4.
 Unload your luggage and walk to your camper's cabin to meet your camper's Counselor.
 Be prepared to walk up to 50 yards to the cabin with your camper and their luggage. - 5.
 If you'd like to help your camper unpack, make their bed, and get settled, we just ask that you be brief so that we can start activities at 3:30pm! - 6.
 If your camper has medication, go to the Health Center to review health information with the Health Officer and turn in all medication. - 7.
 The camp store is open if you would like to buy some camp swag for the week or add money to your camper's account. - 8.
-We often have a cookout by the main lodge that you can check out.
+We urge parents to leave camp shortly after getting their camper settled, allowing new campers to become actively involved.
+If you suspect your camper is homesick, don't delay your departure from camp.
+Your camper is in good hands, and the counselors will take over right away.